JuliaDataScience/JuliaDataScience/contents/why_julia.md

         return "APA"
 ```

-We do the same for the `ComputerScientist` type, but with different citation style:
+We do the same for the `ComputerScientist` class, but with different citation style:

 ```python
 class ComputerScientist(Researcher):